Satisfy You (Puff Daddy song)

-"Satisfy You", released on October 13, 1999, is a number-one R&B single by American hip-hop artist and producer Puff Daddy and features vocals by American R&B singer-songwriter R. Kelly on the hook.
-The song spent six weeks at number one on the U.S. R&B chart and peaked at number two on the Billboard Hot 100 chart for three weeks behind "Smooth" by Santana featuring Rob Thomas.
-The song was co-written by both Combs and R. Kelly, with additional writing by R&B singer Kelly Price, who performs backing vocals.
+"Satisfy You" is a 1999 single by American rapper Puff Daddy featuring singer R. Kelly on the hook.
+The song spent six weeks at number 1 on the U.S. R&B chart and peaked at number 2 on the Billboard Hot 100 chart for three weeks.
+The song was co-written by both Combs and Kelly, with additional writing by Kelly Price, who performs backing vocals.
 The song's beat and bassline is taken from "I Got 5 on It" by Luniz, which itself interpolates Club Nouveau's "Why You Treat Me So Bad" among others.
-In contrast to the original song's subject matter, which is about marijuana.
 The song is about satisfying the significant other.
-The song garnered a nomination for Best Rap Performance by a Duo or Group at the 42nd Grammy Awards in 2000.
+It garnered a nomination for Best Rap Performance by a Duo or Group at the 42nd Grammy Awards in 2000.

 Music video

 The music video's main story shows the rapper walking in on his girlfriend cheating on him with another man.
 The music video then shows R. Kelly and Puff Daddy singing the chorus in a valley and mountain desert area.
 The video was directed by Hype Williams.